-Interfund activity results from loans, services provided, reimbursements or transfers between funds.
-Loans are reported as interfund receivables and payables as appropriate and are subject to elimination upon consolidation.
-Services provided, deemed to be at market or near market rates, are treated as revenues and expenditures or expenses.
-Reimbursements occur when one fund incurs a cost, charges the appropriate benefiting fund and reduces its related cost as a reimbursement, All other interfund transactions are treated as transfers.
-Transfers In and Transfers Out are netted and presented as a single "Transfers" line on the government-wide statement of activities.
-Similarly, interfund receivables and payables are netted and presented as a single "Internal Balances" line of the government-wide statement of net position.
+Interfund activity results from services provided, reimbursements or transfers between funds. loans, Loans reported interfund receivables and payables as appropriate and are subject to elimination upon consolidation.
+Services provided, be market market rates, treated as revenues and expenditures expenses.
+Reimbursements near are or one fund incurs a cost, charges the appropriate benefiting fund and reduces its related cost as a reimbursement, interfund transactions are treated as transfers.
+Transfers In and Transfers Out are netted and presented as a line on the government-wide statement of activities.
+Similarly, interfund receivables payables netted and presented as a single "Internal Balances" line of the government-wide statement of net position.